aosabook/500lines/dagoba/chapter.md

 ## Helpers

 The pipetypes above rely on a few helpers to do their jobs.
 Let's take a quick look at those before diving in to the interpreter.
-This is ostensibly because understanding these helpers will aid in understanding the interpreter, but it's mostly just to build up the anticipation.

 #### Gremlins